5 walking days

 Walking distance 5 miles

 We start the itinerary in Staines.
 An important river crossing in Roman times, the town is now a busy commercial centre with a railway station that takes you to London in one direction and Reading in the other.
 The walk is the last in our “Easy” series, taking you through the sprawling suburbs of West London until you reach the capital on the penultimate day.
-The walk terminates at the end of the Thames Path at the Thames Barrier.
+The walk terminates at the end of the Thames Path at Woolwich, 1.2 miles beyond the Thames Barrier.

 The Path is well signposted and follows the riverbank all the time.
 Aside from the morning of the first day, when you walk across fields, you will be walking on a tow path which is made from gravel or tarmac.
 Trainers are therefore perfectly acceptable.
 However, surface water can accumulate at any time following heavy rains.